v0.14.0 · MIT licensed · open source

 Phased, shippable, public.

 Every phase is independently usable and merges to main before the next starts.
-Ten phases shipped through v0.9.1; the remaining list at the bottom is small, well-scoped follow-ups.
+Eleven phases shipped through v0.10.0; the remaining list at the bottom is small, well-scoped follow-ups.

 Phase 0Modernizationshipped